awaescher/RepoZ/README.md

  - listing all repositories found in RepoZ including their branch and status information
  - filtering for repository names (to list or jump) by regex patterns, like `grr M.*`
  - jumping directly to a repository path by adding the `cd` command, like `grr cd MyRepo`
- - opening a file explorer in a repository from anywhere in your command prompt with `grr open MyRepo`
+ - opening a file browser in a repository from anywhere in your command prompt with `grr open MyRepo`
  - list files in a repository following a pattern with `grr list MyRepo *.sln` (add `-r` for recursive search)
  - open files in a repository directly with `grr open MyRepo *.sln` (add `-e` for elevated mode, "as Admin")